 Digital Human Library (dHL) was founded by Leigh Cassell in 2011 to address the urban and rural gap in education by leveraging digital technologies to broaden the K-12 student experience in ways that connect them with new people, places, and ideas from around the world.

-Our connections-based learning approach focuses on building relationships between students, teachers, families, and community content partners.
-By leveraging digital technologies, students explore the curriculum and learn how to question, connect, collaborate and cultivate partnerships with real people in real time, while also developing transferable skills and cultural competencies.
+Our connections-based learning approach focuses on building relationships between students, teachers, families, and community partners.
+By leveraging digital technologies in creative ways, students explore the curriculum and learn how to question, connect, collaborate, create, and cultivate partnerships with real people in real time, while also developing critical digital literacies, transferable skills, and cultural competencies.

-Digital Human Library partnerships bring exciting new people, powerful stories, and content into our classroom programs to create experiences of learning that are engaging, relevant, current, accessible and inclusive.
-Connections-based learning is about supporting students so they can experience the curriculum through a series of meaningful relationships, with a focus on how this learning will affect their lives now, and in the future.
-And these experiences strengthen relationships within, and between our communities.
+Digital Human Library partnerships bring exciting new people, powerful stories, and virtual content into classrooms so students can experience the curriculum through a series of meaningful relationships and experiential learning opportunities, with a focus on how this learning impacts their lives now, and in the future.

 Every month hundreds of teachers use Digital Human Library to engage students in digital experiential learning.
-As Digital Human Library continues to grow, we hope to inspire other teachers to think differently about how they engage their students with the curriculum.
+As Digital Human Library continues to grow, our goal is to inspire other teachers to think differently about how they engage their students with the curriculum.

 We believe all students should experience the world of learning that exists beyond the walls of the classroom.
 And we believe that when relationships are strengthened between communities and schools, we are all empowered and supported to be leaders in our own learning.